 9. Theodore Roosevelt National Park, North Dakota

 Like Alaska and Montana, North Dakota is one of the least densely populated states in the United States.
 By day, this means you’ll see the wide open vistas of American Great Plains; at night, the lack of development ensures virtually no light pollution to interfere with stargazing or trying to see the aurora.

-Since you can potentially see the northern lights almost anywhere in North Dakota, we’ve narrowed down our recommendation to Theodore Roosevelt National Park.
+Since you can potentially see the northern lights almost anywhere in North Dakota, I’ve narrowed down our recommendation to Theodore Roosevelt National Park.
 The park is open year-round, as are the two campgrounds: Cottonwood Campground and Juniper Campground.
 Services are limited in the cold winter months, but you can set up camp in either one then relocate to a spot with a clear northern view once the sun goes down.
 Be sure to plan ahead for freezing temperatures, snow, and complete darkness if you’re trying to see the northern lights at Theodore Roosevelt National Park!